Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Method

-The model is trained using Adam optimizer with learning rate starting with value of 1e-4, which is gradually reduced by factor of 0.6 following a multi-step learning rate scheduler.
-For the xBD dataset, the model takes in 1024 x 1024 images as input and is trained using a batch size of 8 for 50 epochs.
-For the LEVIR dataset, the model takes in 256 x 256 cropped images and is trained using a batch size of 16 for 200 epochs.
-Geometric and photometric data augmentations are heavily used to make the model robust to variations and noise in the dataset.
-We hold 10\% of the data for validation and train on the remaining set.
+The model is trained using Adam optimizer with a learning rate starting with a value of 1e-4, which is gradually reduced by a factor of 0.6 following a multi-step learning rate scheduler.
+For the xBD dataset, the model takes in 1,024 $\times$ 1,024 images as input and is trained using a batch size of 8 for 50 epochs.
+For the LEVIR dataset, the model takes in 256 $\times$ 256 cropped images and is trained using a batch size of 16 for 200 epochs. {Geometric and photometric data augmentations are heavily used to make the model robust to variations and noise in the dataset.
+Further, small random shifts and rotation of images are used to handle any shift in pixels among the imagery pair}.
+A 10\% of the data is held for validation and the model is trained on the remaining set.
+The training has been done using p3.8xlarge instances of Nvidia GPUs on an AWS cloud environment and took nearly 6 hours for 200 epochs on xBD dataset.

-\subsubsection{Domain adaptation}
+\subsection{Domain adaptation}